Vexilla/client-csharp/README.md

+# Warning: Repo Archived

+**This repo is archived.
+The latest functionality and newest versions of this SDK will be located in the main monorepo: https://github.com/vexilla/vexilla/apps/app**

 # Vexilla Client - C#

 This is the C# client library for Vexilla, a static file based feature flag system.